panglesd/slipshow/docs/syntax.rst

   ``slip`` introduces a subslip.
 The subslip is entered in the flow of the presentation, and executed when the element triggered is outside of it.

   The size of a subslip can be anything, it's content will adapt to be rendered the same way.

+  If a slide starts with a first level heading, this heading is used a the slides' title.

 Pause attributes
 ----------------